solana-labs/solana/docs/src/implemented-proposals/durable-tx-nonces.md

 ## Problem

-To prevent replay, Solana transactions contain a nonce field populated with a "recent" blockhash value.
+To prevent replay, Safecoin transactions contain a nonce field populated with a "recent" blockhash value.
 A transaction containing a blockhash that is too old (~2min as of this writing) is rejected by the network as invalid.
 Unfortunately certain use cases, such as custodial services, require more time to produce a